-Specialists are available 24/7 to help you access the best local resources and services to address any need.
+Our teams of compassionate, highly trained specialists are available 24/7 to help you access the best local resources and services to address any need.

 Reach out to 2-1-1 to speak with a community resource specialist in your area who can help you find services and resources that are available to you locally and provide critical services that can improve—and save—lives.
 You’ll find help with:

 - shelter and housing options and utilities assistance

 - employment and education opportunities